-After a bit of research, I have found the following six tips to be beneficial for planting asparagus: choose your variety, purchase the right size plant, plant in full sunlight, water consistently, fertilize at planting time and harvest as your plants mature.
+Here are six tips that will be beneficial for growing a successful asparagus crop: choose your variety, purchase the right size plant, plant in full sunlight, water consistently, fertilize at planting time and harvest as your plants mature.

 Best Time to Plant Asparagus